Johnstown Flood: Events of the flood

 The village of East Conemaugh was the next populated area to fall victim to the flood.
 One witness on high ground near the town described the water as almost obscured by debris, resembling "a huge hill rolling over and over".
-From his idle locomotive in the town's railyard, the engineer John Hess heard and felt the rumbling of the approaching flood.
+From his idle locomotive in the town's railyard, engineer John Hess heard and felt the rumbling of the approaching flood.
 Throwing his locomotive into reverse, he raced backward toward East Conemaugh, the whistle blowing constantly.
 His warning saved many people who reached high ground.
 When the flood hit, it picked up the still-moving locomotive off the tracks and floated it aside; Hess himself survived, but at least fifty people died, including about twenty-five passengers stranded on trains in the village.

-Before hitting the main part of Johnstown, the flood surge hit the Cambria Iron Works in the town of Woodvale, sweeping up railroad cars and barbed wire.
+Just before reaching the main part of Johnstown, the flood surge hit the Cambria Iron Works in the town of Woodvale, sweeping up railroad cars and barbed wire.
 Of Woodvale's 1,100 residents, 314 died in the flood.
 Boilers exploded when the flood hit the Gautier Wire Works, causing black smoke seen by Johnstown residents.
-Miles of barbed wire became entangled in the debris in the flood waters.
+Miles of barbed wire became entangled with the rest of the debris in the flood waters.

-Fifty-seven minutes after the dam collapsed, the flood hit Johnstown.
+Fifty-seven minutes after the dam collapsed, the flood reached Johnstown.
 Residents were caught by surprise as the wall of water and debris bore down, traveling at speeds of 40 mph and reaching a height of 60 ft in places.
-Some people, realizing the danger, tried to escape by running towards high ground, but most were hit by the surging floodwater.
-Many people were crushed by pieces of debris, and others became caught in barbed wire from the wire factory upstream and/or drowned.
+Some people, realizing the danger, tried to escape by running towards high ground, but most were hit by the surging floodwater in their homes and workplaces.
+Many people were crushed by pieces of debris, and others became caught in barbed wire from the wire factory upstream.
 Those who reached attics or roofs, or managed to stay afloat on pieces of floating debris, waited hours for help to arrive.

-At Johnstown, the Stone Bridge, which was a substantial arched structure, carried the Pennsylvania Railroad across the Conemaugh River.
-The debris carried by the flood formed a temporary dam at the bridge, resulting in the flood surge rolling upstream along the Stoney Creek River.
+The Stone Bridge, a substantial arched structure, carried the Pennsylvania Railroad across the Conemaugh River in the center of Johnstown.
+The debris carried by the flood, now including twisted steel rails, boxcars, entire buildings, and the bodies of the flood's victims, formed a temporary dam at the bridge, forcing the flood surge to roll upstream along the channel of the Stoney Creek River.
 Eventually, gravity caused the surge to return to the dam, resulting in a second wave that hit the city from a different direction.
 Some people who had been washed downstream became trapped in an inferno as the debris that had piled up against the bridge caught fire; at least eighty people died there.
 The fire burned for three days.
 After floodwaters receded, the pile of debris at the bridge was seen to cover 30 acre, and reached 70 ft in height.
 It took workers three months to remove the mass of debris, the delay owing in part to the huge quantity of barbed wire from the ironworks entangled with the wreckage.
 Dynamite was eventually used.